The Department works in conjunction with statutory bodies.

 The VRQA regulatory practices are based on a style that is proportionate to risk, minimises duplication with other compliance requirements, a ‘one-stop-shop’ for all education sectors, and focuses on quality assurance, not quality control.

 The VRQA's 13 Board members are appointed based on their expertise in education and training.

-The VRQA is accountable to the Minister for Education in relation to the regulation of schools and to the Minister for Skills and Workforce Participation in relation to the regulation of tertiary providers.
+The VRQA is accountable to the Minister for Education in relation to the regulation of schools and to the Minister for Training and Skills in relation to the regulation of tertiary providers.